ghidraninja/game-and-watch-backup/README.md

 The tools in this repository will modify both the internal and the external flash of the Game and Watch.
 While we tested the scripts to our best ability, we can not guarantee that there won't be failures that will leave your Game & Watch damaged.
 Use these tools at your own risk.
 If you feel like you don't understand what you're doing it might be best to let someone with more experience help (and teach) you!
 Feel free to join our [discord channel](https://discord.gg/rE2nHVAKvn) and ask any support questions in *#game-and-watch-support*.

-## Read this first

-This manual is for developers, and not yet suitable for end-users.
-The goal is to enable other developers to be able to contribute to Game & Watch development, and hopefully eventually get to a point where we can release end-user instructions :)

-Please note that we recommend either a (full-size, not mini) J-Link/J-Link Edu, or an offical ST-Link.
-ST-Link clones have caused a lot of issues, please avoid them.
-Also please disconnect the battery before you continue.
+You can also checkout the [reddit community](https://www.reddit.com/r/GameAndWatchMods/) with over 2000 Members

 ## Connecting the debugger